Liz0001/Weekleh/README.md

 # WEEKLEH
 ============

+Currently waiting to continue, due to school

 Hi, it's Liis.
-Weekleh is a test app that I'm creating.
+Weekleh is a (test) app that I'm trying to create based on the knowledge from Agile course.